mdbentaleb/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 <br/>An application server is a server on which the installation, operation, and hosting of applications and associated services for the user, IT department, or organization take place.
 <br/>It processes dynamic content and facilitates the delivery of high-end consumer or business applications.

+- The Role of the Database:
+<br/>A database is a system that stores an organized collection of data to easily retrieve, manipulate, and update it.
+<br/>It simply stores application data.

+- Client-Server Communication:
+<br/>The server communicates with the client computer—that is, the user's computer requesting the site—using the TCP/IP protocol suite over the internet.